 While Facebook is free to use, boosting posts and running paid video campaigns can dramatically further your impact and visibility.
 Use Facebook’s insights to see how many people your content is reaching and improve your next campaigns.

 Two key reasons we tell our dance clients to upload videos directly to their Facebook pages:

 - Facebook favors native videos – that means videos uploaded directly to Facebook perform significantly better than if you post a YouTube or Vimeo link to your page.

 - Facebook advertising allows you to really hone in on the audience you need – that means any dance video you use in a paid campaign can be targeted to reach “people who are interested in modern dance, The Joyce Theater, and live in New York City and New Jersey” or “women who like ballet, who are under 35, and live in Connecticut.”
 Getting really specific about what demographics want to see your show can increase ticket sales so much!

-Instagram is a free platform made up of mostly casual users.
+Instagram is a free unless you’re running ads, and made up of mostly casual users.
 Think about why you go to Instagram – it’s to see the inspiring things your friends are up to!
 Thus, behind-the-scenes videos, fun how-tos, and really stunning content do well.

 Instagram allows up to 60 seconds of video per post – so now is the time to get creative!

 Guess what... we're on Instagram too!